Foo Choo Choon: Career

-In the late 1880s, he sublet land originally granted to Chung Keng Quee, father of Chung Thye Phin.
-This, one of his first ventures, was the Tronoh Mine, which he then floated.
+In the late 1880s, Foo returned to China for medical attention.
+On returning to the Malay Federated States, Foo sublet land originally granted to Chung Keng Quee, father of Chung Thye Phin.
+This, one of his first ventures, was the Tronoh Mine and he installed modern machinery for mining.
+The company was then floated in London and the mines eventually proved profitable.